Newbie77/CourseraAppliedDataScienceSpecialization/Course_2_Applied_Plotting,_Charting_&_Data_Representation_in_Python/README.md

 Link:

-*Emphasize* Note: all the data sources are located in:
+*Note:* all the data sources are located in: